xibosignage/xibo-manual/source/en/media_module_googletraffic.md

 # Google Traffic

+Display traffic data configured with a Google Maps API key on Layouts.

+{version}
-**This Module requires a Google API key which has associated usage charges.
-Please make sure you are aware of the usage charges before entering your key in this Module's configuration**.
+IMPORTANT: This Module requires a Google API key which has associated usage charges.
+Please make sure you are aware of the usage charges before entering your key in this Module's configuration.

-The Google Traffic Widget allows you to display traffic data to a Layout.
+{/version}

+{feat}Google Traffic Maps Widget|v3{/feat}

-### Installation
+## Installation

 The Google Traffic Module must be configured with a Google Maps API key before use.
 The "[get a key](https://developers.google.com/maps/documentation/javascript/get-api-key)" documentation describes the process and differences between the keys.